Web Hosting Hub Review 2018

 Review of the Control Panel

 Web Hosting Hub uses cPanel, the industry standard means for managing multi-domain hosting and server configuration settings for web development.
 You can quickly access your cPanel dashboard via the AMP or by typing “/cpanel” at the end of your site’s URL.
-Web Hosting Hub’s cPanel is simple to use and comes with the basic x3 theme (as shown below).
-The Web Hosting Hub logo and colors are added to the interface, but other than that, the control panel is mostly the same as a base WHM installation.
+Web Hosting Hub’s cPanel was recently updated to match the company's branding (as shown below).
+This is a common practice for many web hosts and the control panel looks great.

 Some of the options provided by Web Hosting Hub in their cPanel implementation are not found on other hosting plans at other companies.
 This includes the McAfee Email Protection application, an Email & Newsletter Marketing service, Internet Fax, VoIP calling, credit card processing utilities, and BoxTrapper.
 While many users may not make full use of these options, the free provision of these extra tools with the standard cPanel utilities enhances an already excellent set of resources for domain management.